-Before you can use your new card, you’ll have to activate it.
+You’ll have to activate your new credit card before you can use it.
 On the front of your card, there’ll be a sticker with the phone number to call to activate your credit card.
 Activation will require you to enter your credit card number and your social security number or your zip code or both.
 You won’t be able to use your credit card until you activate it.

 Using Your Credit Card

 Your credit card account has been assigned a credit limit – the maximum amount you’re allowed to charge on your credit card.
 You can make charges up to your credit limit.
 Unless you opt-in to having over-the-limit charges processed, your credit card will be declined for any purchase that would put you over your credit limit.
 Even if you’ve opted-in, your credit card issuer will only let you charge a certain amount past your credit limit.

 Even though you can charge all the way up to your credit limit, that isn’t the most responsible way to use your credit card.
 For one, your credit card issuer may take back some of your credit limit if you run up your balance too soon.
 Yes, even though they give you a credit limit, they think it’s risky when you use too much of it.
 You may be charged a fee or have your interest rate increased if you go over your credit limit.
 Using too much of your credit limit also has a negative effect on your credit score – the number that tells whether you have good or bad credit.
 So, it’s best to charge only a small amount – like 10 to 30% – of your credit limit.

 When you make a purchase, the credit card terminal will check with your credit card issuer to make sure your credit card is valid and that you’ll have enough available credit for the purchase.
 Once your transaction is approved, your receipt will print.
 You’ll sign the receipt and take your purchase home with you.

 Making a Credit Card Payment